 At The Law Offices of Shelly L. Kennedy, Ltd., we help men and women get fair spousal support orders that allow them to leave their marriages in the most financially secure manner possible.
-Our offices are conveniently located in Port Clinton and Sandusky, and we serve clients throughout north central Ohio.
+Our office is conveniently located in Sandusky, and we serve clients throughout north central Ohio.

 Spousal support, commonly called alimony, can be awarded to either spouse.
 This is true for couples in same-sex marriages as well as other couples.
 In Ohio, courts generally see spousal support as a rehabilitative tool used to help the lower-earning spouse get back on his or her feet and become financially independent after divorce.
 However, many factors determine the amount and duration of support payments.
 Common considerations include:

 - The age and health of the spouses